Diploma in Enrolled Nursing (Level 5)

 As an EN, you can work in:

-• Hospitals settings
+• Hospital settings

-• Mental health, addiction, or disability services
+• Mental health, addiction, and disability services

-• Residential care or rehabilitation services
+• Residential care

-• Community and home care environments
+• Community and outreach health services

 You may also choose to continue your education through higher level qualifications in nursing or other allied health fields, such as a Bachelor of Nursing or Bachelor of Midwifery.